EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ## Misc.

 ### pid_wait()
-Locks the code in place until the drive has settled.
-This uses the exit conditions from the PID class.
+Lock the code in a while loop until the robot has settled.
 <Tabs
   groupId="examples21"
   defaultValue="proto"